What is a South Dakota Eviction Notice or Notice to Quit?

 Under normal circumstances, the answer is yes.
 You can use a South Dakota Eviction Notice (more specifically called a 3-Day Notice to Quit) to start the process.
 However, due to the pandemic, a few limitations and protections have been established for tenants who have been unable to pay rent.
 Despite the fact that the federal eviction moratorium has been blocked by the U.S. Supreme Court, the state and municipal governments in South Dakota can create and enforce their own regulations for residential evictions.
-Stay up to date with the latest guidelines for your state or ask a lawyer, if you are still uncertain.
+Stay up to date with the ask a lawyer , if you are still uncertain.

 In order to file an eviction lawsuit against a tenant in South Dakota, you must always provide a Notice of Eviction as a first step.
 Here are a few common circumstances in which you might need to use one: